csmclaren/loco/docs/src/loco.md

 These design choices enable efficient key entry, enhancing your ability to enter these important keys swiftly and accurately.

-#### Sticky keys
+#### Persistent keys

 On the Assist Menu, the keys used to toggle modifiers (<kbd>a</kbd>, <kbd>c</kbd>, <kbd>h</kbd>, <kbd>m</kbd>, and <kbd>s</kbd>) can be pressed in conjunction with the physical <kbd>Shift</kbd> key (<kbd>A</kbd>, <kbd>C</kbd>, <kbd>H</kbd>, <kbd>M</kbd>, and <kbd>S</kbd>, respectively).

-These <kbd>Shift</kbd>-modified keys perform the same operation as their unmodified counterparts but make the Assist Menu _sticky_: after use, the menu remains open to use again.
+These <kbd>Shift</kbd>-modified keys perform the same operation as their unmodified counterparts but make the Assist Menu _persistent_: after use, the menu remains open to use again.

 The advantage of these keys is that multiple modifiers can be added or removed quickly.
 The disadvantage is that another key (for example, <kbd>x</kbd>) is then required to close the Assist Menu.